 dynamic.
 It is characterized by a certain unemployment rate, which from the investor's point of view can be viewed

 as a potential.

-Employment and self-employment program of target categories in the economy.
+Programme for employment and self-employment of target categories in the economy and

 In the Republic of Srpska, there is a public employment service - the Public Employment Service of the Republic of